dmdavids/SymptomManagementServer/README.md

 Symptom Management App at https://github.com/dmdavids/SymptomManagementApp

 Note: Database requires Mongo DB.
 Expected to run on local network from Eclipse workspace only.
+This code and keystore are not meant to used in production environment.
+This is a demo project only.

 LICENSE